Applied Behaviour Analysis

 Some ABA Service providers have their own pool of trained therapists which parents can access.
 This however, usually involves extra cost.

 The overall cost of a home based program will depend largely on the number of hours of intervention per week.

 If funding can't be accessed then the family is required to pay for all costs associated with working with an ABA service provider and therapist/s.
 This is dependent on how many hours of therapy a family chooses to implement.
-Most ABA service providers will recommend a minimum of 20-30hrs per week.
-Click here to view Service Providers
+Most ABA service providers will recommend a minimum of 15-20hrs per week.
+Click here to view Service Providers in Victoria.

 Families need to contact ABA service providers direct to find out the cost associated with the initial family workshop, writing an individualised program and for provision of ongoing supervision.
 Many families hold fortnightly or monthly meetings with their service provider.
 These meetings are held to update the program and to provide ongoing training for therapists.